yztz/MsgGo/README_EN.md

 ## END

-For any problems on usage or bugs, please contact me at 19052129@hdu.edu.cn
+For any problems on usage or bugs, welcome to issue~

 **Solemn reminder: This project is for study only, do not use this software to spread illegal harassment content. the users' behavior and purpose have nothing to do with me!**